 Upon enrollment in the program, you must declare your choice of concentration.
 During the course of the program, you may change concentrations; however, previously completed courses may not transfer to the new course of study.

-- If enrolled on the 6-week calendar, you can enroll in no more than one course per term without written permission from the Dean of the College of Social and Behavioral Sciences.
+- If enrolled on the 6-week calendar, you can enroll in no more than one course per session without written permission from the Dean of the College of Social and Behavioral Sciences.

 If you choose to complete an internship, prior to beginning your internship experience, you are responsible for participating in locating, selecting, and obtaining an agreement with an appropriate site that best fits your location preferences and meets program requirements.
 You are required to speak with the Clinical Placement Team to determine your exact responsibilities and process for site selection.
 If an internship cannot be secured, you will complete ED558 Leadership Essentials in lieu of HE594 Student Affairs Internship.

 Certification, State Board, and National Board Exams